-Geopolitically, the IAGMR concerns itself with the music and culture of Germanophone lands which, in addition to the established national entities of Austria and Germany, may include regions with a strong—and sometimes politically troubled and controversial—historical connection to Austria and Germany: the former Prussia, Sudetenland, Bohemia and Moravia; borderlands or lands with at least partial German cultural identities such as Alsace, Tirol, Switzerland, Danish Holstein/Schleswig-Holstein, Silesia, and Galicia; lands formerly under the political control of the Austro-Hungarian and German Empires; and German overseas colonies and political affiliates (Africa, South America).
+In geopolitical terms, the IAGMR critically explores the music and culture of Germanophone peoples and lands, and their global diaspora, dissemination, reception, and scholarly (re)construction.
+In addition to the latter-day defined national entities of Austria and Germany, these may include earlier, (sub-)national regions with a strong — and sometimes politically troubled and controversial — historical association with Austria and Germany: the (pre-)federated German states, the former Prussia, Sudetenland, Bohemia and Moravia; borderlands or lands with at least partial German cultural identities such as Alsace, Tirol, Switzerland, Danish Holstein/Schleswig-Holstein, Silesia, and Galicia; lands formerly under the political control of the Austro-Hungarian and German Empires; and former colonial and political affiliates (Africa, South America).
+At the same time we fully acknowledge that the very idea and nature of what may be understood as ‘Austrian’ or ‘German’ are not necessarily fixed, but open to exploration, debate, and reformulation in pre-, post, and multi-national contexts.

 Objectives, approaches, and topics